MachineLemonade/docs/v0.10/getting-started.md

 $ docker ps
 ```

-**Note**: Running `astro airflow start` will by default start your project with the Airflow Webserver exposed at port 8080 and postgres exposed at port 5432.
+**Note**: Running `astro dev start` will by default start your project with the Airflow Webserver exposed at port 8080 and postgres exposed at port 5432.

 If you already have either of those ports allocated, you can either [stop existing docker containers](https://forum.astronomer.io/t/docker-error-in-cli-bind-for-0-0-0-0-5432-failed-port-is-already-allocated/151) or [change the port](https://forum.astronomer.io/t/i-already-have-the-ports-that-the-cli-is-trying-to-use-8080-5432-occupied-can-i-change-the-ports-when-starting-a-project/48).